planetis-m/fuzz-experiments/tasks.md

 TODO
 ====

-- [ ] Finish the serialization from buffer to types.
+- [ ] Finish the serialization from buffer to types. (see pages 105,116)
 - [ ] See if the original graph mutator performs any better than the 'dumb' one.
 - [ ] See if hashing the seq and comparing with an old hash improves performance.
+(0.5h+) 14/8
 - [ ] Write mutators for tables.
 Do we need experimental tables API that returns the index?
-- [ ] Write a macro for supporting variant objects
+- [ ] Write a macro for supporting variant objects.
 - [ ] Safe enum mutator, needs a macro (try to reuse rank from enumutils).
 (1h)
 - [ ] Investigate how easy it would be to add a single custom pragma "userMax".

 MAYBE
 =====

 - [ ] Experiment with the idea of trying to mutate everything at once. (might not work well)

 POSTPONED after first release
 =============================

 - [ ] Work on two prototypes, one with 'recombine' + mutate other with merge + combine + mutate (low priority)
 - [ ] Write mutate overloads for most types + merge.
 - [ ] Idea: use minification as a way to 'benchmark' difference between only customMutator or together with crossover